sjbrown/misc_work/deckahedron/foundation.md

 character not only failed, but also injured themselves or alerted their foes and gave away their position.
-The Storyteller should describe the new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then as "What do you do?"
+The Storyteller should describe the new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then ask "What do you do?"

 ## Cards versus Dice